 Do you Need a Car in Japan?

-When it comes to getting around in Japan, you have a few options.
+You have a few options when it comes to getting around in Japan.
 You can walk, take the subway, or take a taxi.
 But what about if you want to go on a road trip?
 Do you need a car in Japan?

 Another thing to remember is the cost of owning and driving a car in Japan.